1. Jainism was founded by__________.

 Explanation: It emphasizes interdependence of all life.

-21. The Jain symbol of the raised hand with a wheel means:
+21. The Jain symbol of the raised hand with a wheel means__________.

 A) Karma